hoprnet/hoprnet/docs/hopr-documentation/src/running-hoprd/funding/hopr-tokens.md

 Testnet HOPR works like the HOPR token will: you receive it for relaying and mixing data in the HOPR mixnet, and you spend it to send data.

 You can check your testnet HOPR balance at any time by typing `balance` in HOPRd or in your HOPR AVADO Node.
-This will also show you your ETH balance, under `native`.
+This will also show you your gETH balance, under `native`.

 ```eval_rst
 ..
 DANGER::